Isomorphic Bisections of Cubic Graphs: Introduction

 \begin{theorem} The edges of any cubic graph can be two-coloured such that each monochromatic component is a path of length at most five. \end{theorem}

 One can also try to find different structure in the partition than just finding path forests with small components.
 One attractive conjecture of Wormald~\cite{Wor87} from 1987 asks whether we can colour the edges of every cubic graph with an even number of edges so that the red and blue subgraphs form \emph{isomorphic} linear forests.
-This is known to hold for particular classes of graphs --- it was proved for Jaeger graphs in \cite{BFHP84, Wor87}, and for some further classes of cubic graphs in \cite{FTVW09}.
-Given Wormald's Conjecture, it is then natural to ask for analogues when colouring vertices rather than edges.
-In this direction, the following striking conjecture was made by Ando in 1990's. \begin{conj} The vertices of any cubic graph can be two-coloured such that the two colour classes induce isomorphic subgraphs. \end{conj}
+This is known to hold for particular classes of graphs --- it was proved for Jaeger graphs in the work of Bermond, Fouquet, Habib and P\'eroche~\cite{BFHP84} and Wormald~\cite{Wor87}, and for some further classes of cubic graphs by Fouquet, Thuillier, Vanherpe and Wojda~\cite{FTVW09}.
+Given Wormald's conjecture, it is then natural to ask for analogues when colouring vertices rather than edges.
+In this direction, the following striking conjecture was made by Ando in the 1990s. \begin{conj} The vertices of any cubic graph can be two-coloured such that the two colour classes induce isomorphic subgraphs. \end{conj}

 This conjecture was first mentioned in print by Abreu, Goedgebeur, Labbate and Mazzuoccolo~\cite{AGLM19}, who drew connections between Conjecture~\ref{conj:ando}, Wormald's conjecture and a conjecture of Ban and Linial~\cite{BL16} (see Section~\ref{sec:conclusion} for discussion of the latter).
 They further obtained computational results verifying the conjecture for graphs on at most $32$ vertices.
 Hence any counterexample to Conjecture~\ref{conj:ando} must have at least $34$ vertices.
 Observe that any minimal counterexample must be connected, as the components of a graph can be coloured independently.
 In this paper we essentially resolve this problem and prove that large connected cubic graphs satisfy Ando's conjecture.
 This shows that there can be at most finitely many minimal counterexamples.